Hunter Perkins Capital Management LLC Sells 1,000 Shares of iShares Silver Trust (NYSEARCA:SLV)

-Hunter Perkins Capital Management LLC cut its position in iShares Silver Trust (NYSEARCA:SLV – Free Report) by 8.2% during the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 11,163 shares of the exchange traded fund’s stock after selling 1,000 shares during the quarter.
-Hunter Perkins Capital Management LLC’s holdings in iShares Silver Trust were worth $227,000 at the end of the most recent reporting period.
+Hunter Perkins Capital Management LLC trimmed its position in iShares Silver Trust (NYSEARCA:SLV – Free Report) by 8.2% during the third quarter, according to its most recent 13F filing with the SEC.
+The fund owned 11,163 shares of the exchange traded fund’s stock after selling 1,000 shares during the period.
+Hunter Perkins Capital Management LLC’s holdings in iShares Silver Trust were worth $227,000 as of its most recent filing with the SEC.

-Other hedge funds have also recently made changes to their positions in the company.
-Strategic Investment Solutions Inc. IL raised its stake in shares of iShares Silver Trust by 4.1% during the 1st quarter.
-Strategic Investment Solutions Inc. IL now owns 12,760 shares of the exchange traded fund’s stock valued at $282,000 after purchasing an additional 508 shares during the period.
-AlphaStar Capital Management LLC grew its position in iShares Silver Trust by 4.7% during the second quarter.
-AlphaStar Capital Management LLC now owns 11,383 shares of the exchange traded fund’s stock worth $238,000 after buying an additional 515 shares in the last quarter.
-Bedell Frazier Investment Counseling LLC grew its position in iShares Silver Trust by 0.3% during the second quarter.
-Bedell Frazier Investment Counseling LLC now owns 177,496 shares of the exchange traded fund’s stock worth $3,708,000 after buying an additional 522 shares in the last quarter.
-Carr Financial Group Corp grew its position in iShares Silver Trust by 5.9% during the second quarter.
-Carr Financial Group Corp now owns 10,285 shares of the exchange traded fund’s stock worth $215,000 after buying an additional 575 shares in the last quarter.
-Finally, Sound Income Strategies LLC grew its position in iShares Silver Trust by 34.2% during the second quarter.
-Sound Income Strategies LLC now owns 2,550 shares of the exchange traded fund’s stock worth $53,000 after buying an additional 650 shares in the last quarter.
+A number of other hedge funds have also recently bought and sold shares of SLV.
+Resurgent Financial Advisors LLC bought a new position in iShares Silver Trust in the 4th quarter valued at $26,000.
+Covestor Ltd bought a new position in iShares Silver Trust in the 1st quarter valued at $28,000.
+Cornerstone Planning Group LLC bought a new position in iShares Silver Trust in the 2nd quarter valued at $28,000.
+Tsfg LLC boosted its position in iShares Silver Trust by 131.8% in the 2nd quarter.
+Tsfg LLC now owns 1,495 shares of the exchange traded fund’s stock valued at $31,000 after buying an additional 850 shares during the last quarter.
+Finally, Bessemer Group Inc. boosted its position in shares of iShares Silver Trust by 150.1% in the 4th quarter.
+Bessemer Group Inc. now owns 1,548 shares of the exchange traded fund’s stock worth $34,000 after purchasing an additional 929 shares during the last quarter.

 iShares Silver Trust Stock Performance